DRC: At Least 78,000 Children Displaced and Families Ripped Apart As Fighting Escalates

 “This region has endured persistent violence, with children growing up in a relentless cycle of death, destruction, and displacement.
 Children in the DRC are not only witnessing the horrors of conflict but are also being recruited into violent armed groups, facing catastrophic hunger and enduring sexual abuse.
 Urgent and resolute action is imperative to break the cycle of suffering for these innocent lives.

-“The rights and well-being of children across DRC must be prioritised.
+“The rights and well-being of children across DRC must be prioritized.
 Children cannot continue to be caught in the crossfire.
 Save the Children calls for stronger and more consistent systems to hold to account the perpetrators of crimes affecting children.
 We call for all those involved in the fighting to affirm and adhere to international laws, human rights provisions, and rules and standards designed to protect children.”

 Children and their families are finding it nearly impossible to access services needed for their protection and survival.
 The only safe route to access the displaced population is via boat.